דלג לתוכן הראשי

 • Working memory (where did I hide the treat 30 seconds ago)

-• Problem solving (how to reach the treat behind a barrier)
+• Problem-solving (how to get the treat behind a barrier)

 • Self-control (waiting for a command instead of jumping)